San Lorenzo Megaport Project: The Tunnel

 The tunnel will have three parts.
 One part would serve for inbound traffic.
 Another other part would serve outbound traffic.
 They will have sufficient lanes for the estimated traffic to be generated for the megalopolis-to-be.
 The third part of the tunnel will be the rail section.
 This part will be the most important part as it will be one of the most important keys in linking the Pacific and Atlantic corridor.
 The Lima Metro will also use the rail section when it expands to the airport.
 They would be lighted using fiber-optic technology.
 The tunnel will be built using special drilling machines which will probably be manufactured in Peru.

 Breakwaters

 The island-port will not require many breakwaters.
 The strong southern currents would be blocked by a new breakwater located in the Chorrillos District.

 Land reclamation

 The airport and naval port will be located on reclaimed land.
 The island itself is not completely flat so this is necessary.
 The port design requires it as well.

 Project cost

 The total cost for the project is an estimated US$12 billion.

-Environmental Costs
+Environmental costs

 The island of San Lorenzo is home to thousands of sea birds, as well as a large breeding colony of sea lions.
 It stands in contrast to the sprawling polluted megalopolis of Lima and Callao.
 The island is a natural resource that could be exploited for tourism.

+Progress

+Over several years nothing was done, and the project was essentially abandoned by a transition government, in favour of improving Callao Port with foreign investment.
+In 2022 the company Proinversión asked the architect of the megaport project to update and expand his project.
+A plan was proposed with five zones: an Urban Centre, a large Ecological Park, a zone for residences and other uses, and a Naval Base to replace the one already existing in the area.
+The new proposal did not include a port.